danielharrell/open-eyes-lect-2017-18/Open.md

 The word "open", I suspect, is just such a name.
-Behind it, or beneath it, lies a problem, a paradox, to make us wonder how being open is even possible. <!--Later, in transition, point out that we started perhaps in the attempt to explain how openness is possible, only to argue that it isn't possible, or that its an appearance rather than a reality.
+Behind it, or beneath it, lies a problem, a paradox, to make us wonder how being open is possible. <!--Later, in transition, point out that we started perhaps in the attempt to explain how openness is possible, only to argue that it isn't possible, or that its an appearance rather than a reality.